metal-stack/ansible-common/roles/vagrant-prep/README.md

 # Vagrant

-Typical machine prep of Vagrant machines when installing Metal Stack on a Vagrant VM.
+Typical machine prep of Vagrant machines when installing metal-stack on a Vagrant VM.